AngryBeaver/beavers-crafting/README.md

 When creating new Items the drop down menu does not have Recipe or AnyOf.
 #### Solution:
-You probably have a diffrent language as english you need to type in the exact title of the item creation window in the settings: default is english "Create new Item"
+You probably have a diffrent language as english you need to type in the exact title of the item creation window in the settings: default is english "Create New Item"

 ![img.png](pictures/newItem.png).
 #### Explanation: